naviarh/to/README.md

 **import "https://github.com/naviarh/to"**

-This method involves writing an additional word to function names, for example:
+This method involves writing an additional prefix to function names, for example:

 	to.Int(..), to.Float64(..), to.String(..)

 **import . "https://github.com/naviarh/to"**

-This method removes the need for a prefix, but you must ensure that there are no conflicts with other libraries.
+This method removes the need for the prefix, but you must ensure that there are no conflicts with other libraries.
 Examples:

 	Int(..), Float64(..), String(..)